netguru/ngrvalidator/README.md

 * `laterThanOrEqualTo(NSDate *)` - validates if NSDate property is later than or equal to given date (inclusive).
 * `betweenDates(NSDate *, NSDate *, BOOL)` - validates if NSDate property is between given dates. `BOOL` parameter specify inclusiveness of comparison.

+**NSArray**:

+* `includes(NSObject *)` - validates whether given object is included in validated array property or not.
+* `excludes(NSObject *)` - validates whether given object is excluded from validated array property or not.
+* `includedIn(NSArray *)` - validates whether validated property is included in given array.
+If array is empty validation will return an error.
+* `excludedFrom(NSArray *)` - validates whether validated property is excluded from given array.
+If array is empty validation will pass.

 ## Scenarios

 Scenarios allows to keep same model across all possible actions.
 Sometimes some properties should be obligatory for one action and optional for another.
 Scenarios makes model validation more flexible and usable without any conditional statements.
 If property should conform specified scenario(s), pass `NSArray` of scenarios using: